 \section{Recombination and decoupling}

-\textbf{Recombination} is the process by which neutral hydrogen is formed via combination of protons and electrons. \textbf{Decoupling} is generally refered to be the epoch when photons stop to interact with free electrons and their mean free path becomes larger than the Hubble radius and we are able to detect them as CMB coming from the \textbf{last scattering surface}.
+\textbf{Recombination} is the process by which neutral hydrogen is formed via the combination of protons and electrons. \textbf{Decoupling} is the epoch when photons stop interacting with free electrons, their mean free path becomes larger than the Hubble radius, and we are able to detect them as CMB coming from the \textbf{last scattering surface}.
 For the two events, the relevant interactions are: Recombination and decoupling temporally occur close to each other for the following reason.
-At sufficiently low temperatures, which we will calculate, photons are no more able to break hydrogen atoms and so these start to form in larger numbers (recombination).
+At sufficiently low temperatures, which we will calculate, photons are no longer able to break hydrogen atoms, and so these start to form in larger numbers (recombination).
 The number of free electrons dramatically drops because they are captured into hydrogen atoms, and the Thomson scattering rate goes to zero (decoupling).
 The seminal paper on recombination is \cite{Peebles:1968ja}.

 In order to estimate the epoch of recombination, let us use our simple calculation: $B = 27k_{\rm B}T$, with 13.6 eV, the ionization energy of the hydrogen atom, as binding energy.
 One gets $k_{\rm B}T \approx 0.5$ eV.